HazelLi123/HazelLi123.github.io/_pages/about.md

 My research interests encompass soil nutrient cycling, soil-plant interactions, greenhouse gas emissions, fertilizer management, and the enhancement of fertilizer efficacy.
 I am also interested in developing predictive models for soil nutrient cycling to optimize fertilization strategies and assess their environmental impacts, as well as exploring soil-microbe interactions and the integration of soil science with AI.

-You can find my CV here:[Curriculum Vitae ](../assets/CV-Li Mengxiao.pdf)
+You can find my CV here: [Curriculum Vitae ](../assets/CV-Li Mengxiao.pdf)

 Publications
 ======